chrisxxmas/MYCOOP64/CONTRIBUTING.md

 There are a few differences between the various target platforms, mainly in the reflection API.
 In order to adapt the code to each platform, `#if ... #endif` sections are used.
 When possible, such sections should be placed in the `Helpers/Portability.cs` file.
-An effective technique is to define an exten
+An effective technique is to define an extension m